annotorious/annotorious/README.md

   <br/><br/>
 </p>

-A JavaScript library for image annotation.
+A JavaScript image annotation library.
 Add drawing, commenting and labeling functionality to images in Web pages with just a few lines of code.
 This project is a modernized reboot of the outdated original [Annotorious](https://github.com/annotorious/annotorious).
 See the [project website](https://recogito.github.io/annotorious/) for details and live demos.